 Having passed the theory test, you can then obtain a learner’s licence for CI$60, which is valid for six months, and allows you to drive whilst accompanied by someone with a full Cayman licence (who has been qualified for two years).
 An ‘L’ plate must be visible on the front and back of the vehicle.
 Also make sure that your car insurance policy covers a learner driver; most will require that the learner is put on the insurance.

-Six weeks after obtaining the provisional licence, the practical road test can be taken for a fee of CI$50.
-Note that it cannot be taken earlier than the six weeks or later than six months after obtaining the provisional licence.
+Four weeks after obtaining the provisional licence, the practical road test can be taken for a fee of CI$50.
+Note that it cannot be taken earlier than the four weeks or later than six months after obtaining the provisional licence.
 You can book an appointment for the practical road test in advance after passing the written test.
 After successfully passing the practical test, a full, unrestricted licence will be given.